devildant/acw02_esphome/README.md

 >   - This converter needs to be connected to the main power supply of the indoor unit, which is normally 220v.
 >   - This issue appears to be related to the available current on specific board revisions and does not affect all Airton units.
 >   - Further community feedback is welcome to identify the affected board revisions more precisely.
+>   - All versions have affected my versions and that of Forhorse.

 ---